samthebest/scenron/README.md

  - Build the code that includes the data preparation
  - Write back to the EBS for future use

-We don't include this step in the Create Cluster Script because its very slow and ought to be run in a screen session for robustness (to allow for network issues).
+We don't include this step in the Create Cluster Script because its very slow and TODO ought to be run in a screen session for robustness.

 ### Run Analysis

-This will use the data from above.
+This will use the data, cluster (and jar) from above.

 Finally run `./bin/run.sh`